manu-07-ela/LAPR2_ISEP/docs/SprintD/US17/US17_ ImportClinicalTests.md

-# US 16 -  I want to have an overview of all the tests performed by Many Labs and analyse the overall performance of the company
+# US 17 - I want to import clinical tests from a CSV file.

 ## 1. Requirements Engineering